 If you are looking to be your own boss through restaurant ownership there are several avenues that you can pursue to reach your goal.
-Typically people consider one of three routes: starting up a restaurant from scratch, buying a franchise, or acquiring an existing business.
-Quite often people don’t even realize that they can acquire an existing restaurant.
+Typically people consider one of three routes: they start up a restaurant from scratch, buy a franchise, or acquire an existing restaurant.
+Many times, people don’t consider that the last option is extremely viable.
 When done successfully, acquiring an existing restaurant can be one of the greatest ways to make great money in the short run and have control over growing your investment in the long run.

 Both startups and franchises typically require a great deal of upfront money, a great deal of planning, and a period of time before they generate income and even longer before they generate a profit.
 While some franchises and startup restaurants begin to make money early on, we’ve spoken to many who, even after five years or more, have never made a profit.